 COUNTY AND STATE GOVERNMENT: Parsippany-Troy Hills Township is in the Eleventh Congressional District and is part of New Jersey’s 26th Legislative District.

-New Jersey ’s Eleventh Congressional District covering western portions of Essex County, all of Morris County, and sections of Passaic County, Somerset County and Sussex County, is represented by Rodney Frelinghuysen (R, Harding Township).
+New Jersey ’s Eleventh Congressional District covering western portions of Essex County, all of Morris County, and sections of Passaic County, Somerset County and Sussex County, is represented by Mikie Sherrill (D, Montclair).
 New Jersey is represented in the Senate by Corey Booker (D, Newark) and Robert Menendez (D, Hoboken).

 The 26th Legislative District of the New Jersey Legislature is represented in the State Senate by Joe Pennacchio and the Assembly by Betty Lou DeCroce (R, Morris Plains) and Jay Webber (R, Morris Plains).

 The Governor of New Jersey is Phil Murphy (D).

 Morris County is governed by a seven-member Board of Chosen Commissioners.
 Morris County’s Freeholders are: